-In the referendum of 23 June last, the British people decided to leave the EU, which will affect the future of patents in Europe.
+In the referendum of 23 June 2016 (The "Brexit"), the British people decided to leave the EU, which will affect the future of patents in Europe.

 European patents, which are handled by the European Patent Office (EPO) independently of the EU, will remain valid across the entirety of the territory presently covered, which is 38 countries, and includes the United Kingdom.
 The Brexit therefore shall have no consequence on the European patent as it exists today.